LeonisX/java-monitor/README.md

 * Path to dumps (test remote too)
 * Autorun.
 Manual Play/Stop
 * Console-only version
-* build ZIP archive with all necessary files (see mdm-monitoring)

 Where to read about metrics
 ---------------------------